Go to the main content

 What strikes me now is how that comparison served a purpose.

 But there was something else happening during those teenage years that I only understand now.
 A study found that adolescents' social comparisons, influenced by income inequality and social media, impact their social identity development and well-being, with coping mechanisms varying based on context and individual characteristics.
-We weren't just comparing — we were constructing ourselves through comparison, building our identities brick by brick against the template of our peers.
+We weren't just comparing.
+We were constructing ourselves through comparison, building our identities brick by brick against the template of our peers.

 The unexpected return in later life